Getting Started

 Use this script to verify connectivity, synchronize metadata, create your first class table, and update it from M‑Files.

-Check connection to vault
+Check connection to the vault

 EXEC spMFVaultConnectionTest